rooz90s/SagaMasstransit/README.md

 ```

-### State Machine Instance Implementation
+### State Machine Instance initiation Implementation
-State Machine Instance is the operation center of certained transaction which orchestrate the events and update defined states. here is the begining setup as follow.
+State Machine Instance is the operation center of certained transaction which orchestrate the events and update the defined states based on behaviour. here is the begining setup as follow.

 ```
 using HerdManagement.BusComponents.SAGAStateMachine.State;